fxboxed/eugo/content/finland/cities/tampere/_index.md

 For something more laid-back, **cozy up by a crackling fire** in one of the many charming cafes.

 Don’t forget to sip on some hot chocolate—it’s practically a tradition.
-And if you’re up for it, head to [Pyynikki Park and Observation Tower](https://www.tripadvisor.com/Attractions-g189948-Activities-Tampere_Pirkanmaa.html) for stunning winter views and freshly baked donuts that’ll warm you right up.
+And if you’re up for it, head to Pyynikki Park and Observation Towerfor stunning winter views and freshly baked donuts that’ll warm you right up.

 ### Springtime Blooms and Outdoor Markets